othermod/Raspberry-Pi-Analog-and-Digital-Expander/README.md

 ## Software Setup

 ### Automatic Installation
-If you intend to use this as a gamepad, you can run the setup script.
+If you intend to use this as a gamepad, you can run the setup script. [coming soon]

 ### Manual Installation